Care & Service Tips for Burner Nozzles

 Make sure the fuel tank is clean.

-Water and sludge in the tank can clog lines, filter or nozzles.
+Water and sludge in the tank can clog lines, filter, or nozzles.

 Be sure the supply line filter (between tank and burner) is adequate for the size of nozzle used.

-It will remove many of the small particles which may be present in the fuel oil or formed in the tank.
+It will remove many of the small particles which may be present in the fuel or formed in the tank.
 Filtration is particularly recommended for burners using small nozzles.
-The filtering element should be replaced at each summer cleanup and the line flushed out with oil.
+The filtering element should be replaced at each summer cleanup and the line flushed out with fuel.
 The Delavan line filter should also be replaced annually.

-Nozzle Cleaning.
+Nozzle cleaning

 Annual Appliance Maintenance Checklist